Important Tips To Hire An HOA Attorney In Texas

 - Have note cards with questions that your attorney will ask the opposing side.
 During the hearing, slide or chat them to your attorney as needed.

-- After your court case is complete AND you have no further intent of pursuing additional legal action with your current attorney, ask for your complete file to save to your records.
+- After your court case has concluded AND/OR you have no further intent of pursuing additional legal action with your HOA attorney, request a non-representation letter or closure letter or disengagement letter, and your complete file to save to your records.

-- If there is a break down in communication with your attorney, consider contacting the Client-Attorney Assistance Program (CAAP) to resolve disagreements.
+- If there is a break down in communication with your Texas HOA attorney, consider contacting the Client-Attorney Assistance Program (CAAP) to resolve disagreements.

-- If you feel your attorney has handled your case inappropriately, go here and read the Texas Attorney Complaint Information brochure, then file a formal grievance.
+- If you feel your Texas HOA attorney has handled your case inappropriately, go here and read the Texas Attorney Complaint Information brochure, then file a formal grievance.

 One frequently asked question from homeowners is “Can you refer an HOA attorney?”
-At this time, we DO NOT refer any particular HOA attorney.
-The best option we’ve found for HOA legal matters thus far is *LegalShield.
-We recommend their legal services for several reasons:
+At this time, we DO NOT refer any particular HOA litigation attorney.
+The best option we have found for HOA legal matters thus far is *LegalShield.
+We recommend their legal services for multiple reasons: